Office: CS 1017

 • “Remediation and Restoration Landscapes: Identity, Perspectives and Healing,” February 1, 2017, Memorial University, Department of Geography, Geography 2001 (Cultural Geographies)

-• “Multiculturalism and Urban Aboriginal Communities: A Case Study of Saskatoon,” March 22, 2016, Memorial University, Department of Geography, Geography 3701 (Urban Geographies)
+• “Multiculturalism and Urban Indigenous Communities: A Case Study of Saskatoon,” March 22, 2016, Memorial University, Department of Geography, Geography 3701 (Urban Geographies)

 • BA International Studies (major), Biology (minor), University of Saskatchewan (2015)